Ensign Fiona O'Dell

 Hops around well, not acrobatic, but light on her feet and dexterous like an exuberant child, good with her hands.
 Fast typist, great at video games, shows with high scores in the simulators.
 Lacks time behind the stick.
 Mettle untested in a fight.

-Poor follow-through, poor understanding of orders structure.
+Poor follow-through, career unmotivated.
 Is still an ensign because she has not filed the paperwork to advance to JG for over a year now.
 Easily intimidated by difficult tasks, or people larger than herself invading her personal space.

 |Ambitions||Enjoying a career in Starfleet, as it isn't home with all the drunks and weirdos of her homeworld.
 She loves to fly, and it shows.|